tools-study/journal/drafts/draft_3.md

 - **CAR-T therapies:** $373,000 (Kymriah) to $500,000+ per patient, plus hospitalization costs.
 Manufacturing requires 3-5 weeks of patient-specific (autologous) cell processing, creating an inherent cost floor that cannot be reduced by economies of scale.

-- **LNP-based therapies:** Onpattro (patisiran): ~$450,000/year for chronic dosing.
+- **LNP-based therapies:** Onpattro (patisiran): about $450,000/year for chronic dosing.
 COVID-19 mRNA vaccines demonstrated that LNP manufacturing can scale to billions of doses at low per-unit cost (~$15-25/dose), but this required massive capital investment and applies to a simple mRNA payload, not a complex gene-editing formulation.

 #### 4.5.2 A Cost-per-Corrected-Cell Model